hbctraining/variant_analysis/README.md

 ### Description

+This ***Introduction to Variant Calling*** workshop is aimed at providing best practices for calling variants for paired normal/tumor datasets.
+Importantly, while this workshop series does focus on calling variants in the context of paired tumor/normal samples.
+Much of this workshop's pipeline and discussion is adaptable to other types of variant calling applications.
+This workshop series should provide participants with an ability to take raw sequence reads and process them into a VCF file with annotated variants.
+Furthermore, the workshop series ends with a tutorial for visualizing called variants within the Integrative Genomics Viewer (IGV).

 > These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.

+#### Pre-Requisite

+This workshop series is designed for users with a background in the fundamentals of working in the shell environment on an high-performance computing cluster (HPCC).
+If you don't have this background or are unsure if you are ready for this workshop series, you should complete our [***Introduction to the Command Line***](https://hbctraining.github.io/Intro-to-shell-flipped/) workshop series.

 ### Learning Objectives

+- Evaluate QC metrics for variant calling
+- Call variants using GATK
+- Filter variants to retain only high-quality variant calls
+- Annotate variants using SnpEff and dbSNP
+- Prioritize variants by their impact
+- Visualize variants in IGV

 ### Lessons
 * [Workshop schedule (trainer-led learning)](schedule/README.md)